 Backup electric power can be a part of any preparedness plan.
 Find out what you need to know about using backup power.
+View the Backup Generation Fact Sheet (PDF, 360 KB).

 Backup electric generators can operate as a stand-alone power source and some require interconnection to PG&E’s electric grid.
 Backup power is typically fueled by solar plus storage, batteries, natural gas, gasoline, propane or diesel fuel.
+It is the customer’s responsibility to understand how to safely operate the equipment and to read the equipment manufacturer instructions, warranties and all other information related to the operation of the equipment.

 Ready to go solar?
 Learn more about your options.